RainTrap341/NorthstarDocs/docs/Wiki/development/debugging/x64dbg.md

 ## Linux

-{% hint style="warning" %}
+!!! warning
     Debugging Northstar under Linux is not trivial due to the direct dependency on Origin, unless you know your way around wine its recommended to debug on Windows.
-{% endhint %}

 To simplify the use of x64dbg and automate running Origin a community member has created a script: [ns-linux-dbg](https://github.com/R2NorthstarTools/ns-linux-dbg)